JetBrains/kotlin-web-site/pages/community/slackccugl.md

 * Participate in an authentic and active way.
 In doing so, you contribute to the health and longevity of this community.
 * Exercise consideration, respect and empathy in your speech and actions.
 Remember, we have all been through different stages of learning when adopting technologies.
 * Refrain from demeaning, discriminatory, or harassing behavior and speech.
-* Disagreements on things are fine, conflictive behaviour or trolling are not.
+* Disagreements on things are fine, argumentative behaviour or trolling are not.

 ## How not to behave